Yamdrok Lake: Cultural significance

 Like mountains, lakes are considered sacred by Tibetan people, the principle being that they are the dwelling places of protective deities and therefore invested with special spiritual powers.
 Yamdrok Lake is one of four particularly holy lakes, thought to be divinatory; everyone from the Dalai Lama to local villagers makes pilgrimages there.
 It is considered sacred as one of the four "Great Wrathful Lakes" guarded by the goddess Dorje Gegkyi Tso.
 The others such lakes are Lhamo La-tso, Namtso and Manasarovar.
-The lake is revered as a talisman and is said to be part of the life-spirit of Tibet.
-The largest lake in southern Tibet, it is said that if its waters dry, Tibet will no longer be habitable.

 The lake, its islands, and the surrounding area are closely associated with Padmasambhava, the Second Buddha, who brought Buddhism to Tibet in eighth century AD.
 The lake is home to the famous Samding Monastery which is on a peninsula jutting into the lake.
 This monastery is the only Tibetan monastery to be headed by a female re-incarnation.
-Since it is not a nunnery, its female abbot heads a community of about thirty monks and nuns.
+Since it is not a nunnery, its abbess heads a community of about thirty monks and nuns.
 Samding Monastery is where Samding Dorje Phagmo, the most important female incarnate Lama in Tibet, stayed and presided, and stands to the south of Lake Yamdrok Yumtso.

 Today, both pilgrims and tourists can be seen walking along the lake's perimeter.
 One of the lake's islands contains an old fort or castle called Pede Dzong.

 Economic significance

-There are shoals of fish living in Yamdrok Lake, which are commercially exploited by local population.
-From April to October, fish caught from this lake are sold at markets in Lhasa, Tibet's capital.
+There are shoals of fish living in Yamdrok Lake, which are commercially exploited by the local population.
+From April to October, fish caught from this lake are sold at markets in Lhasa.
 Additionally, the lake's islands serve as rich pasture land to local herdsmen.